bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

     apt install gstreamer1.0-plugins-bad gstreamer1.0-libav

-If your camera is detected, it will be listed under the USB devices on the Companion system webpage.
-If your camera is not detected, make sure that the camera supports H.264 video output, and make sure the usb cable is well-seated, or try another USB cable.
+Verify that your camera is detected by seeing it listed under the detected video devices section on the Companion [system webpage](/operators-manual/companion-web.md#system).
+If your camera is not detected, make sure that the camera supports H.264 video output, and make sure the cable is well-seated, or try another camera cable.

-Make sure the video streaming service is active, it should be listed under the active services on the Companion [system webpage](/operators-manual/companion-web.md#system).
+Verify that the video streaming service is active; it should be listed under the active services on the Companion [system webpage](/operators-manual/companion-web.md#system).

-####If you are using a Windows computer:
+#### If you are using a Windows computer:

 - Disable/re-enable the network interface
 - Reboot
+- QGC installs three shortcuts: *QGC*, *QGC (GPU Safe Mode)*, and *QGC (GPU Compatibility Mode)*.
+Try launching QGC with each of these shortcuts

 ## Poor video streaming performance